fwmarkcheung/travel_planner_ai_agent/README.md

 Planning trip manually is laborious because it requires significant time in looking up flight itineraries, hotel booking, weather in the destination, and etc

 Automation can streamline findings and recommend a trip plan.
-This saves the time for the user to plain the trip.
+This saves the time for the user to plan the trip.

 ### Solution Statement

-Agents can automatically search flight itineraries, hotel booking, weather in the destination, and etc and help the user to plan the trip much more efficiently.
-It can generate initial trip plan and give the user an idea the estimated cost for a cheap, a convenient, and luxary options.
+Agents can automatically search flight itineraries, hotel booking, weather in the destination, and etc.  It helps a user to plan the trip much more efficiently.
+It generate a recommended trip plan giving the user an idea the estimated cost for a cheap, a convenient, and luxary options.

 ### Value Statement

 The travel planner agent reduced my time per trip planning, suggesting options for cheap, convenient, and luxary trip, and thus, help me to plan a trip much more efficiently.

 ### Enhancement

-If I had more time I would ...
+Due to the limitation of the agent, links to book the flights, hotels, and etc cannot be generated.
+MCP could be a potiental solution.
+However, it make the configuration for complicated since API_KEY will need to be configured for the connection.

 ## Installation

 ### Running the Agent in ADK Web mode

 From the command line of the working directory execute the following command.

 ```bash
 adk web